OB285: From TEAM to Trials: Building Chains for the Novice Ring

 Setups: getting fast setups, fixing errors

-Interactions with a judge
+Interaction with a Judge

-Judge "pressure"
+Judge Pressure

 Exercise Preparation